-A. San Diego State University Courses.
+A. San Diego State University courses.
 By passing any one of the following pairs of courses (three of the six units needed for American Institutions can also be applied to General Education):

-Africana Studies 170A and 170B American Indian Studies 140 and 141 Chicana and Chicano Studies 120A and 120B Chicana and Chicano Studies 141A and 141B History 109 and 110 History 109 and 410 History 115 and 116 History 110 and 409 History 409 and 410 and 341B
+Africana Studies 170A and 170B American Indian Studies 140 and 141 Chicana and Chicano Studies 120A and 120B Chicana and Chicano Studies 141A and 141B History 109 and 110 History 109 and 410 History 110 and 409 universities.

-Political Sci 101 and 102 Political Sci 101 and 320 Political Sci 102 and 305 Political Sci 102 and 321 Political Sci 102 and 422 Political Sci 305 and 320 Political Sci 305 and 321 Political Sci 305 and 422 Political Sci 320 and 321 Political Sci 320 and 422 Religious Studies 390A and 390B Women's Studies 341A
+Political Science 101 and 102 Political Science 101 and 320 Political Science 102 and 305 Political Science 102 and 321 Political Science 102 and 422 Political Science 305 and 320 Political Science 305 and 321 Political Science 305 and 422 Political Science 320 and 321 Political Science 320 and 422 Religious Studies 390A and 390B Women's Studies 341A and 341B

-B. Transfer courses from accredited California Colleges and Universities.
+B. Transfer courses from accredited California colleges and

+History 409 and 410

 - 1. Full Certification of American Institutions Requirement: Students transferring within California will fulfill the American Institutions requirement by providing certification on a transcript or other official document from a regionally accredited California university, liberal arts college, or community college that the requirement as outlined in Title 5.
-California Code of Regulations.
-Article 5, Section 40404 has been satisfied. - 2.
+California Code of Regulations, Article 5, Section 40404 has been satisfied. - 2.
 Partial Completion of American Institutions Requirement: Transfer credit may be used toward partial fulfillment of the American Institutions requirement. - 3.
-Certification Based on High School Work: No certification based on high school work can be accepted. - C. Transfer Courses from Outside California or Advanced Placement Credit.
+Certification Based on High School Work: No certification based on high school work can be accepted.

+- C. Transfer courses from outside California or Advanced Placement credit.
 Students who have met both the American history and United States Constitution portion of the American Institutions requirement through any of the following: - 1.
 Advanced Placement (AP) credit in American history or Government/Politics: American or International Baccalaureate credit in History of the Americas. - 2.
-Course(s) in American history which cover a minimum of 100 years of U.S. history, including the establishment of the U.S. Constitution; - 3.
-An American history course which covers a minimum of 100 years of history AND a course in American Gov- - Student may elect to complete the California state and local government portion of the American Institutions requirement by either: - a.
+Course(s) in American history which cover a minimum 100 years of U.S. history, including the establishment of the U.S. Constitution; - 3.
+An American history course which covers a minimum of 100 years of history AND a course in American Government:

+Student may elect to complete the California state and local government portion of the American Institutions requirement by either:

+- a.
 Taking the California Government examination available through the Student Testing, Assessment and Research Office, OR - b.
-Completing one of the following SDSU courses: Africana Studies 170B; American Indian Studies 141; Chicana and Chicano Studies 120B, 141B; History 110, 116+, 410, 445; Political Science 102, 320, 321, 422; Religious Studies 390B; Women's Studies 341B. - Credit will not be granted for this course if the student has taken an equivalent post-Civil War American history course or United States history AP credit. - Credit will not be granted for this course if the student has taken an equivalent American government course or Government/Politics: United States AP credit. - + Credit will not be granted if IB History of the Americas examination is passed.
+Completing one of the following SDSU courses: Africana Studies 170B; American Indian Studies 141; Chicana and Chicano Studies 120B, 141B; History 110, 410, 445; Political Science 102, 320, 321, 422; Religious Studies 390B; Women's Studies 341B. - Credit will not be granted for this course if the student has taken an equivalent post-Civil War American history course or United States history AP credit. - Credit will not be granted for this course if the student has taken an equivalent American government course or Government/Politics: United States AP credit.